 Associate Professor of International Affairs

-National Security Issues, Terrorism, Critical Infrastructure Protection, International Law, Humanitarianism, Foreign Policy
+National Security, International Security, Critical Infrastructure Protection, Foreign Policy International Law

 Stephanie Carvin is an Associate Professor of International Relations at the Norman Paterson School of International Affairs.
-Her research interests are in the area of international law, security, terrorism and technology.
-Currently, she is teaching in the areas of critical infrastructure protection, technology and warfare and foreign policy.
+Her research interests are in the area of national security and international security and international law.
+Currently, she is teaching in the areas of critical infrastructure protection and national security.

 Stephanie holds a PhD from the London School of Economics and published her thesis as Prisoners of America’s Wars: From the Early Republic to Guantanamo (Columbia/Hurst, 2010).
-Her most recent book is Science, Law, Liberalism and the American Way of Warfare: The Quest for Humanity in Conflict” (Cambridge, 2015) co-authored with Michael J. Williams.
-In 2009 Carvin was a Visiting Scholar at George Washington University Law School and worked as a consultant to the US Department of Defense Law of War Working Group.
+Her most recent book is Stand on Guard: Reassessing Threats to Canada’s National Security (University of Toronto Press, 2021) which was nominated for the 2021 Donner Prize.
+She is the co-author of Intelligence and Policy Making: The Canadian Experience (Stanford University Press 2021) with Thomas Juneau, and Science, Law, Liberalism and the American Way of Warfare: The Quest for Humanity in Conflict (Cambridge, 2015) co-authored with Michael J. Williams.
 From 2012-2015, she was an analyst with the Government of Canada focusing on national security issues.